-Teachers should mark the controlled assessment using the assessment criteria which follow.
+Teachers should mark the controlled assessment using the assessment criteria given on page 12.
 Further details regarding this process are given in section 6.
 Moderation of the controlled assessment work is by inspection of a sample of students' work sent by post or electronically through the e-Portfolio system from the centre to a moderator appointed by AQA.
 Further details are provided in section 7.